 3. The availability of information contained in bank records from other sources.

-4. Such other matters as he shall deem pertinent in order that his regulations will require banks to retain records for as short a period of time as is commensurate with the interests of bank customers and shareholders and of the people of this state in having bank records available.
+4. Such other matters as the deputy director deems pertinent in order that the deputy director's regulations will require banks to retain records for as short a period of time as is commensurate with the interests of bank customers and shareholders and of the people of this state in having bank records available.

-C. A bank may dispose of any record or permitted substitute which has been retained for the applicable record prescribed in accordance with the terms of this section, and shall thereafter be under no duty to produce such record in any action or proceeding.
+C. A bank may dispose of any record or allowed substitute that has been retained for the applicable record prescribed in accordance with the terms of this section, and shall thereafter be under no duty to produce such a record in any action or proceeding.